Nimiya/PlanYourJourney/README.md

 # PlanYourJourney (C# - Specflow - Selenium)

-This repository contains automated test cases to validate the Journey Planner functionality
+This repository contains automated test cases to validate the Journey Planner functionality.
+1. Verify that a valid journey can be planned using the widget.
+(A valid journey will consist of a valid locations entered into the widget)
+2. Verify that the widget is unable to provide results when an invalid journey is planned.
+(An invalid journey will consist of 1 or more invalid locations entered into the widget).
+3. Verify that the widget is unable to plan a journey if no locations are entered into the widget.
+4. On the Journey results page, verify that a journey can be amended by using the “Edit Journey” button.
+5. Verify that the “Recents” tab on the widget displays a list of recently planned journeys.

 ## *Requirements*